makimo/whose-name/README.md

 Note: the `Accept` header is important for all requests.

+See the [whose-name-client](https://github.com/makimo/whose-name-client) repository for a client of this API.

 ### Creating users and requesting tokens

 For your convenience, the `db:seed` command created a user for you with the following credentials: